fjp/fjp.github.io/collections/_design-patterns/design-patterns.md

 Once we know that a pattern is suitable it needs to be integrated into our currrent design, which requires implementing it correctly.
 That's where the class diagram comes in.
 First read over the **Structure** section to review the diagram and then over the **Participants** section to make sure you understand each class's role.
 From there, work it into your design, making any alterations you need to make it fit.
 Then review the **Implementation and Sample Code** sections to make sure you know about any good implementation techniques or gotchas you might encounter.

+## When Patterns are Useful

+Patterns are a tool, and a tool that should only be used when neeed.
+Always start from the design principles mentioned above and create the simplest code you can that does the job.
+However, if you see the need for a pattern emerge, then use it.
+Patterns can introduce complexity, and we never want complexity where it is not needed.
+But patterns are powerful when used where they are needed.
+Patterns are a proven design experience that can be used to avoid common  mistakes.
+They are also a shared vocabulary for communicating our design to others.
+Introduce a pattern when you are sure it's necessary to solve a problem in your design, or when you are quite sure that it is needed to deal with a future change in the requirements of your application.

 ## Links

 - [Boost Dependency Injection DI](https://boost-experimental.github.io/di/)